Margin Calculator

 Margin vs Markup

-For example, if a product costs $60 and sells for $100, the profit is $40.
+For example, if a product costs $60 and sells for $100, profit is $40.
 The margin is 40%, but the markup is 66.67%.
-This is why using markup when you mean margin can lead to pricing mistakes.
+Confusing markup with margin can cause pricing errors.

 Gross Margin vs Net Margin